Sergey Zuev (economist): Detention

 As discovered by journalists of Forbes, the expert evaluation of MSSES contracts was made by the police even before the affected party filed a report.

 As stated by Alexander Khiridgy, a member of the Public Monitoring Commission, by February 2022 Zuev's health had deteriorated so much that he no longer could stand up from the bed.
 No contacts with the relatives were allowed.
 No investigation acts were carried out during the detention time.
 On April 3, Zuev's family paid 6 mln roubles as a partial compensation of the sum he allegedly embezzled.
 As explained by the lawyers, it was done in a hope that Zuev could be moved from the detention center under house arrest.
 Still, the court prolonged the arrest until June 5, 2022.

 On June 7, 2022, Marina Rakova pleaded guilty and testified against Vladimir Mau.
 She also offered to compensate all incriminated damage.
 On August 3, the court changed Zuev's measure of restraint from jail to house arrest.
 Still, he was denied walk time that he asked for to use for medical visits.
 By August 22, when the prosecution announced the completion of the investigation, Mau was the only accused in the case who denied any wrongdoing.
 Only on November 3, 2022, the court agreed to change Zuev's measure of restraint from house arrest to prohibition of certain actions.

+Sentence

+On 19 March 2024, the court found Zuev guilty of large-scale fraud and sentenced him to a 4-year suspended prison term.